Infinite product formulae for generating functions for sequences of squares: Introduction

+Relations between infinite $q$-series and infinite $q$-products have an honorable history starting with Euler and Gau{\ss} and first studied systematically by Jacobi.
+Many identities of the form

+arise in number theory, analysis, combinatorics, the theory of integer partitions, representation theory of Lie algebras, vertex operator algebras, knot theory, and statistical mechanics.
+Playing with series and products, Euler discovered the pentagonal number theorem (cf.\ e.g.\ \cite[Ex.~2.18]{GaRaAA}),

-Here, and in the following, $q$ is a complex number with $\vert q\vert<1$,\footnote{Alternatively, all definitions and identities may be understood in the sense of formal power series in~$q$.} and the symbol $(a;q)_\infty$ denotes the infinite product
+which is the very first theorem that is of this type.
+Here, and in the following, $q$ is a complex number with\footnote{Alternatively, all definitions and identities may be understood in the sense of formal power series in~$q$.} $\vert q\vert<1$, and the symbol $(a;q)_\infty$ denotes the infinite product

 Moreover, we use the short notation